More Productive Painting

 Continuous improvements in efficiency and quality, reduced energy consumption, minimized emissions—these are the metrics by which the success of automotive and other high-volume paint shops are measured.

-Paint system supplier Eisenmann Corp.
-(Crystal Lake, IL) says its newly developed electrostatic separation system for paint overspray can help painters achieve their productivity and conservation goals by reducing waste, cutting operating costs and minimizing environmental impact.
+Paint system supplier Eisenmann Corporation (Crystal Lake, IL) says its newly developed electrostatic separation system for paint overspray can help painters achieve their productivity and conservation goals by reducing waste, cutting operating costs and minimizing environmental impact.

 The E-Scrub system directs air in the spray booth so that surplus paint mist (overspray) produced during painting is routed via funnel-shaped run-off surfaces known as flood sheets into a new electrostatic separation system.
 Part of the overspray is immediately bound using a separating agent on the flood sheets, while the bulk of the paint material continues through the electrostatic separation portion of the system.